Having evidence for a nonmolestation order in the UK is essential for achieving protection from domestic abuse.

-Photographic evidence can also be useful in a non molestation order case.
+Photographic evidence can also be useful in a non-molestation order case.
 Pictures of the scene or injuries can help to demonstrate that abuse has occurred.
-If the victim cannot take pictures themselves, someone else may need to be task with this task.
+If the victim cannot take pictures themselves, someone else may need to be tasked with this task.

 Court Non-Molestation Trends

-Audio/video recordings can also provide valuable evidence in a non molestation order case.
-Audio recordings of threatening or harassing behaviour can be use to prove that abuse has occurr.
-Video footage of the victim being abused can also be use as evidence.
+Audio/video recordings can also provide valuable evidence in a non-molestation order case.
+Audio recordings of threatening or harassing behavior can be used to prove that abuse has occurred.
+Video footage of the victim being abused can also be used as evidence.

-In the UK, non molestation orders are initially grant interim at the first hearing.
+In the UK, non-molestation orders are initially granted interim at the first hearing.

-At the second hearing, any evidence collect is present to the court for the non molestation order to be confirm.
-It is, therefore, important to gather all relevant evidence before the non molestation order process to secure a successful outcome.
+At the second hearing, any evidence collected is presented to the court for the non-molestation order to be confirmed.
+It is, therefore, important to gather all relevant evidence before the non-molestation order process to secure a successful outcome.